Ukrainian soldiers launch drones as manpower cuts - ExBulletin

 Ukrainian soldiers launch drones as manpower cuts

 Lacking manpower, Ukraine increasingly relies on drones to fight Russian advances within 30 meters of its defenses.
-In exclusive interviews, CNN's Nick Paton Walsh spoke with multiple Ukrainian soldiers concerned about dwindling resources.
+In exclusive interviews, CNN's Nick Paton Walsh spoke with multiple Ukrainian soldiers who say they are concerned about dwindling resources. #CNN #News

 |